 Nathalie Bera-Miller, MD, MPH

-Hello and welcome to my practice.
-What are we without our health?
-I’ve been a physician for over 30 years, in private practice for 15 years, and am the Founder and Medical Director of Pacific Integrative & Functional Medicine.
-I’m very happy that you are reading about me and my practice and team.
-If you’re interested in once and for all being on an effective individualized holistic path of healing and wellness that gets and keeps you feeling better so you can live a fulfilling personal and professional life and if you have the motivation and can carve out some time to systematically pursue this, then I’d love to have you join my practice and work with me and my team.
-I work with you to identify root causes of chronic health symptoms and conditions and then address them in a holistic way while minimizing or eliminating the need for medicines.
+I’m very happy that you are here reading about me and my practice.
+If you’re interested in once and for all being on a personalized effective holistic path of healing and wellness so you can live a healthy, fulfilling, meaningful life and if you have the motivation and can carve out some time to systematically pursue this, then I’d love to work with you.
+I partner with you to identify root causes of chronic health symptoms and conditions and then address them in a holistic way while minimizing or eliminating the need for medicines.
+I also have a wonderful network of holistic, skilled, compassionate supporting health professionals I refer to as needed.

 Education/Training